yongjianxu/cdap/cdap-docs/developers-manual/source/advanced/application-logback.rst

 processing logs from the CDAP system and user namespaces.
 It also has a ``RollingLocationLogAppender``, an extension of `Logback <http://logback.qos.ch/>`__\ 's ``RollingFileAppender`` that uses HDFS.

-More information implementing a custom appender can be found here <link>.

-Once you have the appender packaged, copy the appender JAR to the path denoted by property ``log.process.pipeline.lib.dir`` in your cluster's ``cdap-site.xml`` file in order to make it available.
+Once you have the appender packaged, to make it available, copy the appender JAR to the path set by the property ``log.process.pipeline.lib.dir`` in your cluster's ``cdap-site.xml`` file.

 When the ``log.saver`` system container starts up, any JARs under that directory will be made available to it.